keenthinker/hipstapas.core/README.md

 # Quick Start

-Import the module and call the generator (the default configuration values are described in [Configuration Properties](https://github.com/keenthinker/hipstapas.core/blob/main/README.md#Configuration-Properties)):
+Import the module and call the generator (the default configuration values are documented in the [Configuration Properties](#configuration-properties) section):

 1. `password`
 2. `uuid`